 I don’t like being used to make money.
 I feel sad when I am overworked and that I just become a money making machine and that my passion and my creativity take a backseat.
 That makes me unhappy.
 So, what did I do?
 I started to say no. Not doing that.
 I don’t want to do that.
 I’m not taking that picture.
 Not going to that event.
 Not standing by that because that’s not what I stand for.

-Thoughtrave marks perhaps the most important (and unconditional, unpublished, unencumbered) insights into the music industry, as well as into the personal battles that accompanied her transition from Stefani to Gaga.
-“It’s one of those rare moments in life when you ask a question of someone you’ve admired for many years and receive the most honest of answers leading both people into a relationship that was and remains one of the most important of my life,” says Baum, a professor, producer, composer, writer, editor, and activist for adjunct professors.
+Thoughtrave marks perhaps the most important (and unconditional, unpublished, unencumbered) insights into the music industry, as well as into the personal battles that accompanied Lady Gaga’s transition from Stefani to Gaga.
+“It’s one of those rare moments in life when you ask a question of someone you’ve admired for many years and receive the most honest of answers leading both people into a relationship that was and remains one of the most important of my life,” says Baum.
 As Baum explains to Stefani in one of the many interviews published here for the first time,

 It’s uncanny for me to look back at 2008–2011 — when I was intensely meditating on the problem “Why is there any being at all?” — to find evidence of your intervention here with me…to find you, back then…before I knew you.
 It was almost as if I was playing the Bruce Willis character in Twelve Monkeys, overshooting my mark in time/space, aiming for this particular conversation but speaking through Ereignis (life gives) to a moment I (and many others) call “headphones on.”